Trea Turner slam, solo HR; Kershaw hurt, Dodgers beat Brews

 Pinch-hitter Matt Beaty launched a tiebreaking homer in the seventh inning to help the defending World Series champions maintain their increasingly slim bid for a ninth consecutive division title with their 104th win.

-The first-place San Francisco Giants beat Arizona 3-0 to clinch at least a tie for the title and reduced their magic number to one.
+The first-place San Francisco Giants beat San Diego 3-0 to clinch at least a tie for the title and reduced their magic number to one.
 The Giants lead Los Angeles by two games.

 The Dodgers trailed the NL Central champion Brewers 5-1 after three innings, but came back to win their 13th in a row at home, equaling the 13 consecutive they won at home to open the 2009 season.
 It was their fifth straight win overall.